durffy/UMLHero/Design/UseCases.md

 Actor: Designer
 Senario: a correction is needed for an object in the domain model.
 The designer edits the object name and responsibilities list and saves the changes

+## Title: Delete Domain Model
+Actor: Designer
+Senario: An object in the domain model is no longer applicable to the project, the object is delete from the domain model